Bonaventure Broderick: Resignation

-In the fall of 1904, Archbishop Placide Chapelle, the Apostolic Delegate to Cuba went to Rome to inform the Vatican of rumors that Bishop Broderick was involved in a conspiracy to share in commissions to sell Church property.
+In the fall of 1904, Chapelle, the Apostolic Delegate to Cuba went to Rome to inform the Vatican of rumors that Broderick was involved in a conspiracy to share in commissions to sell Church property.
 Broderick followed Chapelle to Rome and successfully defended himself.

-Pius X decided that rather than send the bishop back to Cuba, he should go to Washington as an auxiliary bishop to Cardinal Gibbons and manage the Peters Pence Collection throughout the United States.
+Pius X decided that rather than send the bishop back to Cuba, he should go to Washington as an auxiliary bishop to Cardinal James Gibbons and manage the Peter's Pence Collection throughout the United States.
 Gibbons objected to the arrangement and the Vatican revoked the assignment.

-Broderick then wrote a letter to the Holy Father saying in essence that, as a bishop, if he were left without an assignment it might appear as a scandal to some.
+Broderick then wrote a letter to the Pope Pius X saying in essence that, as a bishop, if he were left without an assignment it might appear as a scandal to some.
 The pope misunderstood the letter and interpreted it as a threat to cause scandal.
-As a result of the misunderstanding Broderick was set adrift without an assignment and a one-hundred-dollar per month pension.
+As a result of the misunderstanding Broderick was set adrift without an assignment and with a one-hundred-dollar per month pension.

-On March 1, 1905, Broderick resigned as Auxiliary Bishop due to a misunderstanding with Pope Pius X and the Vatican over the collection of some funds.
+On March 1, 1905, Broderick officially resigned as Auxiliary Bishop due to another misunderstanding with Pope Pius X and the Vatican over the collection of some funds.

 Restoration to episcopal life

-On the eve of Spellman's May 23, 1939, consecration as Archbishop, Cardinal Amleto Cicognani, the Apostolic Delegate to the United States, asked Broderick to look into the matter of Broderick's long exile.
-Within months, while doing some archdiocesan business in Millbrook, New York, Spellman sought out Broderick in Millbrook where, in addition to running the gas station he also wrote a weekly column for the Millbrook Round Table, a local newspaper.
-The two had a lengthy conversation, the summary of which is found in a wonderful letter written by Spellman to Cicognani and reproduced in Robert Gannon's biography "The Cardinal Spellman Story."
-Spellman was able to bring an end to the bishop's long exile and effective December 1, 1939 he was made a chaplain of the Frances Schervier Home and Hospital in Riverdale, New York.
+On the eve of Francis Spellman's May 23, 1939, installation as Archbishop of New York, Cardinal Amleto Cicognani, the apostolic delegate to the United States, asked Spellman to look into the matter of Broderick's long exile.
+Within months, while doing some archdiocesan business in Millbrook, New York, Spellman sought out Broderick in Millbrook, where, in addition to running a gas station, he also wrote a weekly column for the Millbrook Round Table, a local newspaper.

+The two had a lengthy conversation, the summary of which is found in a letter written by Spellman to Cicognani and reproduced in Robert Gannon's biography, The Cardinal Spellman Story.
+Spellman was able to bring an end to the bishop's long exile, and effective December 1, 1939, made him a chaplain of the Frances Schervier Home and Hospital in Riverdale, New York.

-In 1942, at the dedication of a new wing to the Schervier facility, Archbishop Spellman, said this: "The greatest thing I have dome for my soul and the greatest gift I have brought to the people of the archdiocese has been in bringing Bishop Broderick to New York."
-Also, in 1942, Spellman named Bishop Broderick Vicar for Religious in the archdiocese.
+In 1942, at the dedication of a new wing to the Schervier facility, Spellman said: "The greatest thing I have done for my soul and the greatest gift I have brought to the people of the archdiocese has been in bringing Bishop Broderick to New York."
+Also in 1942, Spellman named Broderick the vicar for religious in the archdiocese.

+James K. Hanna has written a biography of Broderick, titled "The Remarkable Life of Bishop Bonaventure Broderick: Exile, Redemption, and a Gas Station" (Serif Press, 2022).